OfficeDev/office-js-docs-pr/docs/outlook/use-rest-api.md

 ## Call the API

 After your add-in has the access token, item ID, and REST API URL, it can either pass that information to a back-end service which calls the REST API, or it can call it directly using AJAX.
 The following example calls the Outlook Mail REST API to get the current message.

+> [!IMPORTANT]
+> For on-premises Exchange deployments, client-side requests using AJAX or similar libraries fail because CORS isn't supported in that server setup.

 ```js
 function getCurrentItem(accessToken) {